sindresorhus/sindresorhus.github.com/source/content/apps/shareful.md

 #### Can you add a “Move” action?

 This is unfortunately not possible.
-[Share extensions](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/share-extensions/), like the "Copy" action, only receive a copy of the file.
+[Share extensions](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/share-extensions/) (for example, the "Copy" action), only receive a copy of the file.
 They have no access to the original file.

 #### Can you add a “Copy Path” action for use in Finder?